One Hundred Nine

 “Wow, good job, when have you had time to work on that?”

-“Dasha takes me for quick sessions, she thinks more short sessions is best early on.
+“Dasha takes me for quick sessions, she thinks more short sessions are best early on.
 I’m getting stronger though.”

 A few twirls on the uneven bars, she makes the transition from the high bar to the lower, doesn’t have enough momentum to return to the high bar and plops to the mat, thunk!